oils-for-unix/oils/doc/error-handling.md

 It has three **special variables**:

 1. The `_status` integer, which is set by `try`.
-   - Remember that it's distinct from `$?`, and that idiomatic Oil programs don't use `$?`.
+   - Remember that it's distinct from `$?`, and that idiomatic YSH programs don't use `$?`.
 1. The `_pipeline_status` array (another name for bash's `PIPESTATUS`)
 1. The `_process_sub_status` array for process substitutions.